-Your vehicle may also have a driver information system that works along with the warning lights and gages.
-See "Driver Information Center" in the Index.
+Your vehicle also has a Driver Information Center that works along with the warning lights and gages.
+See "Driver Information Center" later in this section.

 Safety Belt Reminder Light

 When the key is turned to RUN or START, a chime will come on for about eight seconds to remind people to fasten their safety belts, unless the driver's safety belt is already buckled.